Using the Correct Verb Tense–Critical to Making an Impact on the Reader

 Example: “Prior research has indicated a correlation between X and Y.”

 For the concluding statements of your introduction, use the simple past or present perfect.

 Example of concluding statement (simple past): “The CalTech glucagon studies were inconclusive.”

 Example of concluding statement (present perfect): “Prior research in this area has been inconclusive.”

-Knowing which tenses to use for the Literature Review can be a bit tricky, as your usage depends both on which style manual you are using (APA, AMA, MLA or others) and on how you are discussing the literature.
+Knowing which tenses to use for a literature review (either as part of a research paper or as a stand-alone article) can be a bit tricky, as your usage depends both on which style manual you are using (APA, AMA, MLA, or others) and on how you are discussing the literature.

 The simple past is usually applied when using the researcher’s name as the subject of the sentence and discussing the methods or results of that study itself

 Example of describing researcher’s actions: “Pearson (1997) discovered a new enzyme using similar methods.”